Firstset/validator-swarm/README.md

   - Manually, with its public key
   - Automatically, by monitoring the Lido Validator Exit Bus Oracle and actioning exit requests
   - Telegram notifications for detected exit requests
+- Relay check:
+  - Check if the validator keys are registered with all whitelisted relays in the Lido Relay Allowlist contract
 - Support for remote signer setups (e.g. web3signer)

 ## Pre-requisites